lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ## Introduction to the example application

 We will be modelling a really simple application that doesn't really provide much use and is just something I botched together for the sake of this post.
 The application will consist of one party sending a message (represented by the `MessageState`) to another party.
-To do this the `SendMessageFlow` will ran and once it does, both parties will have a copy of the message and that's it.
+To do this the `SendMessageFlow` will run and once it does, both parties will have a copy of the message and that's it.
 Short and simple but should provide us with enough to demonstrate how WebFlux can work with Corda.

 ## Structure